Judges

 Photo: Pawana Crody

-Judge for the Ancient & Indigenous Wisdom Award.
+Judge for the Indigenous Knowledge & Wisdom Award.

 Pawana Crody Cacique Pajé Pawana is an indigenous leader of the Kariri Xocó Indigenous Territory of Porto Real do Colégio, Alagoas, Brazil, in the lower São Francisco River (called Opará by the indigenous people), where around 4,000 indigenous people live.